prashant1177/prashant1177/README.md

 ### 🚧 What I'm Working On

 🔧 I'm Currently Learning React-Native and TypeScript advance.
+And Working on AI-PDF Reviewer, which will replace the wait for peer review for student and reasearcher.

 ---